in Nottingham Hart's Restaurant

 5 December 2008

-evening was both an innovation for Nottingham and a return to the olden
+evening was both an innovation for my Nottingham wine pals and a return to the olden

 days.
 All the wines were pre-arranged and not served blind, and

 (because of a restaurant cock-up over room booking) all the wines were

 tasted first in the hotel bar across the road, which I thought worked

 well, though of course it meant it was 9pm before we got any food.

 (To jump straight to tasting notes on the wines, click here.)